aehng/Lecture-Notes/Module3/Testing_Software.md

     return 2.0 * PI * radius
 ```

-#### Is this function valid?
+**Is this function valid?**

+Yes (but barely).
 It is "valid" because it approximately computes the circumference of a circle.

-#### Is this function correct?
+**Is this function correct?**

-No, the results it gives are inaccurate.
-This failure should be noticed during the process of verification.
+No, its results are inaccurate.
+This failure should be noticed during the process of *software verification*.